rsksmart/devportal-1.0/_rsk/node/contribute/macos.md

 ## Get the source code

-Using the installed command-line tool Git, you need to retrieve (or clone) the RskJ Github source code from [here](https://github.com/rsksmart/rskj).
+Using the installed command-line tool Git, you need to retrieve (or clone) the RSKj Github source code from [here](https://github.com/rsksmart/rskj).

 Run these commands on Git command line: